DAM Software vs. Traditional Cloud Storage Tools: A Comparative Analysis

 A generic DAM software (you’ll learn later why there is a difference between generic and specialized DAM tools) provides additional functionalities beyond digital asset storage.

-Key functionalities of generic DAM software
+Key functionalities of generic DAM system

 Organization and tagging